Checking Your Server's Log Files

 Please use the “Print” function at the bottom of the page to create a PDF.

-For Cloud Servers, VPS, Virtual Server Cloud, Dedicated Servers and Server Power Deals managed in the Cloud Panel as well as Server Power Deals and Value Dedicated Servers managed in the server administration of the IONOS account
+For Cloud Servers, VPS, migrated Cloud Servers, Dedicated Servers, and Server Power Deals managed in the Cloud Panel, as well as Server Power Deals and Value Dedicated Servers managed in the IONOS account within Server Management

 In this article, we'll show you how to check your server's log files.
 Simply follow the steps below.